celery/pytest-celery/docs/getting-started/first-steps.rst

 Each component of the setup has its own `parameterized fixtures set <https://docs.pytest.org/en/latest/how-to/parametrize.html>`_.
 These fixtures are responsible for generating the environment matrix and providing the test nodes for each test case.

-Each of these components can be independently manipulated by hooking into the matching ``defualt_`` fixtures of the component, as some of the following examples will show.
+Each of these components can be independently manipulated by hooking into the matching ``default_`` fixtures of the component, as some of the following examples will show.

 Test Worker